When you think of an “Auction” in Asia you may picture a venue where people are buying luxurious paintings, jewelry, or even huge land purchases.

 Surprisingly, 30% of all residential sales in Australian cities are sold through auction.

 In Singapore, according to JLL, it’s now being recognized as an alternative method to sell high-end units.

 About World Auction Alliance:

-World Auction Alliance (WAA) is headquartered in Hong Kong and their management pioneered real estate auctions in the United States; having transacted over 2,000 units and $1.1 billion in auction sales in its first 3 years.
+World Auction Alliance (WAA) is headquartered in Hong Kong and its management pioneered real estate auctions in the United States; having transacted over 2,000 units and $1.1 billion in auction sales in its first 3 years.

 They also elevated themselves to be one of the top three real estate auctioneers in the US.

 In this article, Graham Kretchman explains why real estate auctions work, and about World Auction Alliance’s plan to further expand their unique process from the US to Asia.

 Graham is the General Director of Asian Markets at WAA and has more than 15 years of experience in real estate.

 Thanks for speaking to us Graham.
 You have held management positions in some of the world’s leading real estate companies in Asia and worked in Shanghai and Hong Kong.
 I would like to talk to you about your auctions in Asia, and how WAA is working with developers in Hong Kong and in the region to create a new sales marketplace.

 Thank you Marcus for inviting me to speak to you about the auction system of marketing and sales.
 Well put.
 We are creating exactly that – a new sales marketplace for residential real estate that offers numerous advantages over the “traditional style” that is used now.